bwestergard/machineryquestion/_posts/2018-07-02-davis-resume-proletariat.md

 In the first pass of only a few hundred words, he offers a rough political periodization of that interval.
-In the second, he puts forward a number theses about this working class organized under thematic headings and elaborated upon at length.
+In the second, he puts forward a number of theses about this working class organized under thematic headings and elaborated upon at length.

 I\'ve excerpted the theses below.
 Here is how Davis sets the stage for